Benjamin Booker

-Benjamin Booker (born Benjamin Roderick Evans on June 14, 1989) is an American musician, singer, songwriter and guitarist.
+Benjamin Booker (born Benjamin Roderick Evans on June 14, 1989) is an American singer, songwriter and guitarist.
 He cites the Gun Club, Blind Willie Johnson and T. Rex as influences.
 His music was described by the Chicago Tribune as "a raw brand of blues/boogie/soul", by The Independent as "frenzied guitar-strumming and raw, soulful vocals that are hair-raising in intensity", and by Spin as "bright, furious, explosive garage rock."

 Early life

 Benjamin Booker was born in Virginia Beach, Virginia.
 His family relocated to Tampa, Florida, where he attended all-ages DIY punk shows as a teenager.
 He attended Orange Grove Middle School, a magnet school for the performing arts, followed by Hillsborough High School, where he studied in the International Baccalaureate Program.
 He then attended the University of Florida, Gainesville, studying journalism with intentions of going into music journalism.
 After college, he moved to New Orleans to work for a non-profit organization and began playing shows.
 He self-released the four-track EP Waiting Ones in 2012, a collection of "low-fi blues-influenced folk-punk recordings and handclap percussion" that gained the attention of music blog Aquarium Drunkard.
 The track "Have You Seen My Son" eventually landed on Sirius XM satellite radio.
 In 2013, he began touring as an electric duo and signed with ATO Records to produce his debut album.